This post is part of the series Singapore

 By cable car: I can only recommend it!
 Open from 9 a.m. to 10 p.m. and the price is S$29 for both directions.

 By train: Open from 7 a.m. to midnight and the price is S$4.

 By foot: Open 24 hours and it is for free.
-You can walk form the Harbour and it will take about 20 minutes to get to the island.
+You can walk from the Harbour and it will take about 20 minutes to get to the island.

 Another Keyword for Singapore is “Shopping”!
 The best place for this activity is Orchard Road which offers 22 shopping malls and six large department stores!
 It is not cheap, but if you’re lucky enough you can find some great designer bargains.
 Orchard Road is not only about shopping – there are many movie theatres, IMAX Cinema, KTV karaokes located here.
 And of course, if you get hungry while strolling around, there are numerous (high–end) restaurant and Hawker Stalls where you can enjoy your meal.

 I love this Boardwalk!
 Compared to Dubai’s most famous Marina Board Walk (you can find more info here), Singapore’s Boardwalks is very agile, green and pleasant to experience!
 From here you can enjoy the best views over the famous Central Business Skyline of Singapore, visit some of the free City Concerts, search for a Martinitsa tied on a tree (especially when you’re visiting Singapore during March or April :D), and of course – make some great photos!

 Another very famous thing to discover is the Merlion Park!
 Merlion is the symbol of Singapore – it has the head of a lion and the body of a fish.
 While walking through Singapore you will spot Merlion pretty everywhere but the original and most impressive statute (37 m high) of the “Water Lion” can be found in Merlion Park.